0xmikemikemike/neon-evm.docs/docs/software_manuals/how_to_guides/swap_erc20.md

 </div>

-From the list appeared on the dropdown widow you have to select your wallet (in our case, this is Metamask).
+From the list appeared on the dropdown window you have to select your wallet (in our case, this is Metamask).
 Select the account you want to connect to.

 ### Step 2.
 Select a pair of tokens to be swapped

 After connecting your wallet you can begin setting the exchange.
 You need to select the token that will be swapping from.
-It will retrive your balance from the connected wallet.
+It will retrieve your balance from the connected wallet.
 In our case, it will be ETH.

 Click `Select a token` to open up a menu where you can select a token to exchange for.